Ankr-network/ankr-docs/docs/build-blockchain/bas/glossary.md

 ```

 ### Block Header Verification (BHVF)
 A Solidity function that verifies block headers from BAS applications, thus ensuring the validators are not compromised.
-Also, BHVF is responsible for verifying transaction receipt from blockchain that allows to prove the correctness of cross-chain transfer from BAS to BSC chain.
+Also, BHVF is responsible for verifying transaction receipt from blockchain that allows to prove the correctness of cross-chain transfer from BAS to BNB Chain chain.

 ### BLS Cryptography
 Boneh–Lynn–Shacham cryptography for signature verification and more.
 For more detail, refer to [CryptoWiki](https://cryptography.fandom.com/wiki/BLS_(cryptography)).

 ### BSC
-BNB Chain, formerly known as Binance Smart Chain.
+BNB Chain, formerly known as BNB Chain.
 The Binance chain with smart contracts support.

-### BSC Infrastructure
+### BNB Chain Infrastructure
 BSC brings with it a ready-made staking system, block explorer, SDK, API gateways, interfaces for governance, etc. All that is easily accessible to BAS developers, as creating a BAS they apply a BAS template that includes integration with this infrastructure.
 EVM
 A powerful, sandboxed virtual stack embedded within each full Ethereum node, responsible for executing contract bytecode.
 It controls smart contract deployment and execution.